mikalai-sokarau/frontend-interview/Performance optimization/questions.md

 * Use a Content Delivery Network (CDN): A CDN can help distribute your website's content across a network of servers, reducing the distance that content needs to travel to reach the client's browser.
 This can help improve loading times, especially for users who are far away from your website's server.
 * Optimize server-side performance: Ensure that your server is optimized to handle requests efficiently, with adequate resources and configurations such as gzip/brotli compression.
 * Lazy loading: Implementing lazy loading allows for images, videos, and other media on the page to load only when they are scrolled into view, reducing the amount of content that needs to be loaded initially.
 Required resources can also be pre-downloaded using prefetch / preload html attributes.

-### How to optimize performance of js code?
-* Be aware of memory leaks, always unsubscribe timeouts, event listeners, observers, etc.
-* Avoid heavy DOM manipulations, use `createDocumentFragment` method to insert large html structures.
-* Use weak versions of map / set.
-* Use web workers for computation consuming tasks.
-* Memoize heavy calculations.
-* Use requestAnimationFrame for long complicated calculations / animations.
-* Minify code.

-### How to optimize Angular applications?
-* Use OnPush strategy.
-* Use trackBy attribute to render arrays of data.

 ### How does event loop work in JavaScript?
 JavaScript is single threaded language, to manage execution of asynchronous code such as network requests, timers, events there is a concept of event loop.
 The event loop consists of two main components: the call stack and the message queue.